+The deadline has been extended.
 All entries must be received via e-mail by 5 p.m.
-Monday, July 31.
+Monday, August 14.

 The 2017 VML Innovation Awards celebrate your hometown successes and all that you do to make your city, town or county a great place to live.

 The Innovation Awards recognize outstanding achievements in local governments across Virginia.
 Formerly known as the VML Achievement Awards, the program is 40 years old and is recognized as Virginia’s highest honor in local government management.

 Don’t miss this opportunity to spotlight programs that have made a big difference to your residents – to celebrate innovative solutions that address emerging needs.

 The awards are presented at a banquet at VML’s Annual Conference in early October.